 Neglecting to prune your fruit trees won’t stop production of fruit.
-However, we recommend you prune annually to improve the quality of fruit and to establish a strong framework of branches to support heavy fruit loads.
+However, it can help to establish a strong framework of branches to support heavy fruit loads.

 Winter pruning of fruit trees usually results in vigorous growth.
 The harder the fruit tree is pruned in winter the more vigorous the growth will be in spring.
 Winter pruning is used to train a tree to a particular shape or to encourage substantial growth.
 Winter pruning is recommended for newly planted trees up until the tree has achieved the desired height and shape.